Mandeville in St. Tammany Parish, Louisiana — The American South (West South Central)

 Erected 2013 by American Society of Civil Engineers.

+Location.
 30° 21.91′ N, 90° 5.642′ W. Marker is in Mandeville, Louisiana, in St. Tammany Parish.
-Marker is on North Causeway Boulevard, on the right when traveling south.
+It is on North Causeway Boulevard, on the right when traveling south.
 Located and mounted on the Causeway Toll Plaza building.
 Touch for map.
 Marker is at or near this postal address: 100 North Causeway Boulevard, Mandeville LA 70448, United States of America.
 Touch for directions.